smagazi-vt/aether-gcs/README.md

 # Aether GCS: A High-Level Overview

-The Aether project is a sophisticated system for commanding and controlling a fleet of autonomous drones.
+The Aether project is a system for commanding and controlling a fleet of autonomous drones.
 Instead of a simple remote control for one drone, it's a complete command center for a team of robotic vehicles.
 The entire system is built on a professional, distributed architecture, which can be broken down into three core components: The Drones, The Ground Control Station, and The Network.

 ## 1. The Drones: The Autonomous Agents
 Each drone in the fleet is an independent, intelligent robot.
 It has two "brains" working together: